leekevinyg/js-algorithms-sandbox/src/invertTree/README.md

 **Solution**

 Recursively invert the tree using DFS.
-O(n) time and space.
+O(n) time since every node is touched once.

+For space, if tree is unbalanced (one straight line), then the space complexity is O(n).

+If the tree is balanced, the max height (and thus max recursion stack) will be O(lg N).